lxc/linuxcontainers.org/content/lxd/getting-started-cli.md

    For the LXD 4.0 LTS release, use:

         sudo snap install lxd --channel=4.0/stable
-   For the LXD 3.0 LTS release, use:

-        sudo snap install lxd --channel=3.0/stable

 For more information about LXD snap packages (regarding more versions, update management etc.), see [Managing the LXD snap](https://discuss.linuxcontainers.org/t/managing-the-lxd-snap/8178).

 !!! note
-    On Ubuntu, if you previously had the LXD deb package installed, you can migrate all your existing data over with:
+    On Ubuntu 18.04, if you previously had the LXD deb package installed, you can migrate all your existing data over with:

         sudo lxd.migrate